 mgcv will penalise overly wiggly lines to avoid overfitting, which suggests you can wrap all your continuous predictors within smoothing functions, and the model will determine whether/to what extent the data supports a wiggly shape.

 As a measure of overall fit for the

 gamm model, we also get an Adjusted R-squared at the end of the output (other measures such as GCV – or Generalised Cross Validation – are offered for

 gam models, but absent for

 gamm – details in my slides below).
 Judging by this, our model is doing a good job of describing our data, so we can move on to generating a forecast as well… After converting the standardised values back to the original scale, this is how our prediction compares to the raw visitor numbers:

-In order to check whether other variables may also contribute / relate to the pattern of visitors we have observed above, several types of data were collected from the following sources:
+In order to check whether other variables may also contribute/relate to the pattern of visitors we have observed above, several types of data were collected from the following sources:

-- The Consumer Confidence Index (CCI) developed by the Organisation for Economic Co-operation and Development (OECD) – this is an indicator of how confident households across various countries are in their financial situation, over time.
+- The Consumer Confidence Index (CCI) developed by the Organisation for Economic Co-operation and Development (OECD) – is an indicator of how confident households across various countries are in their financial situation, over time.

 - Google Trends R package